-In 1966 the first beta blocker, propranolol, was shown in a multicenter controlled trial to improve symptoms in patients with angina pectoris.21 Several other beta blockers (acebutolol, atenolol, metoprolol tartrate, metoprolol succinate, nadolol, propranolol, propranolol long-acting) have been demonstrated to reduce symptoms of angina in placebo-controlled trials.
+In 1966 the first beta blocker, propranolol, was shown in a multicenter controlled trial to improve symptoms in patients with angina pectoris.24 Several other beta blockers (acebutolol, atenolol, metoprolol tartrate, metoprolol succinate, nadolol, propranolol, propranolol long-acting) have been demonstrated to reduce symptoms of angina in placebo-controlled trials.

-Most head-to-head trials of beta blockers in patients with angina pectoris observe patients for only two to four weeks of treatment.22-29 In these trials, exercise tolerance, attack frequency, or nitroglycerin use were generally similar at comparable doses.
+Most head-to-head trials of beta blockers in patients with angina pectoris observe patients for only two to four weeks of treatment.25-32 In these trials, exercise tolerance, attack frequency, or nitroglycerin use were generally similar at comparable doses.

-Five fair-quality head-to-head trials evaluated angina symptoms after two or more months of treatment with beta blockers (Table 4, Evidence Tables 2 and 2a).
+Five fair-quality head-to-head trials evaluated angina symptoms after two or more months of treatment with beta blockers (Table 5, Evidence Tables 2 and 2a).
 Mean ages ranged from 55 to 61.5 years and most subjects were men (71.5 percent to 100 percent).
-Exercise parameters were measured using bicycle ergometric testing in all but two trials^{30, 31}, which used a treadmill.
+Exercise parameters were measured using bicycle ergometric testing in all but two trials,^{33, 34} which used a treadmill.
 There were no significant differences in exercise tolerance or attack frequency.

-Trial Interventions Results Exercise parameters Attack frequency and/or NTG use (% reduction) van der Does, 1999 n =368 carvedilol 100 mg metoprolol 200 mg No difference Not reported Frishman, 1979 n=40 Pindolol 10-40 mg Propranolol 40-240 mg No difference No difference Narahara, 1990 N=11 2 Betaxolol 20 and 40 mg Propranolol 160 and 320 mg No difference No difference Dorow, 1990 n=40 (comorbid chronic obstructive pulmonary disease patients) Atenolol 50 mg Bisoprolol 5 mg Not reported 82.8% vs 64.3% (not significant) Chieffo, 1986 n=10 (comorbid hypertension) Labetolol 200 mg+chlorthalidone 20 mg Atenolol 100 mg+chlorthalidone 25 mg Not reported 60% vs 80% (not significant)
+Trial Interventions Results Exercise parameters Attack frequency and/or NTG use (% reduction) Ver der Dese 4000 van der Does, 1999 carvediloi 100 mg No difference Niet recented Diadalal 40, 40 mg No difference Frishman, 1979 r=40 Pindolol 10-40 mg No difforence No difforence 11=40 Propranoiol 40-240 mg No difference No ullerence Narahara 1000 Belaxolol 20 and 40 mg Nalallala, 1990 NI-112 ma No difference No difference Dorow, 1990 n=40 (comorbid chronic obstructive pulmonary disease Atenolol 50 mg 82.8% vs. 64.3% patients) Bisoprolol 5 mg Not reported (not significant) Labetolol 200 mg+chlorthalidone 20 mg Chieffo, 1986 Atenolol 100 n=10 (comorbid mg+chlorthalidone 25 60% vs. 80% (not hypertension) mg Not reported significant)

-Table 4.
+Table 5.
 Results of head-to-head trials in patients with angina sl ntg=sublingual nitroglycerin

 Over the long-term, beta blockers may differ in their ability to prevent or reduce the severity of anginal attacks.
-In one fair quality 2-year multicenter European trial, propranolol was better than placebo after 8 weeks but not after 24 weeks of treatment.32 Specifically, after 8 weeks propranolol 60-240 mg reduced the proportion of patients using nitroglycerin (57% vs. 73% in the placebo group; p=0.04) and increased the mean total work time by 48% vs 13% (p=0.04).
+In one fair quality 2-year multicenter European trial, propranolol was better than placebo after 8 weeks but not after 24 weeks of treatment.35 Specifically, after 8 weeks propranolol 60-240 mg reduced the proportion of patients using nitroglycerin (57% vs. 73% in the placebo group; p=0.04) and increased the mean total work time by 48% vs. 13% (p=0.04).
 These effects were transient, however, and propranolol was equivalent to placebo on those parameters after 24 weeks of treatment.
-Propranolol and placebo had similar effects on the number of weekly angina attacks, the number of attack free days, maximum workload and exercise duration at eight- and 24-week endpoints.
-The relevance of this trial is limited, because, since the time it was conducted, the rate of progression of angina may have been altered by advances in treatment of atherosclerosis (e.g., statin therapy.)
+Propranolol and placebo had similar effects on the number of weekly angina attacks, the number of attack free days, maximum workload, and exercise duration at eight- and 24-week endpoints.
+The relevance of this trial is limited, because, since the time it was conducted, the rate of progression of angina may have been altered by advances in treatment of atherosclerosis (e.g., statin therapy).

-A good-quality meta-analysis identified 72 randomized controlled trials of a beta blocker vs. a calcium channel blocker and 6 trials comparing a beta blocker to a nitrate.33 This meta-analysis found that, in general, beta blockers had similar efficacy but fewer discontinuations due to adverse events than calcium channel blockers, but the authors did not report results for each beta blocker separately.
+A good-quality meta-analysis identified 72 randomized controlled trials of a beta blocker vs. a calcium channel blocker and 6 trials comparing a beta blocker to a nitrate.36 This meta-analysis found that, in general, beta blockers had similar efficacy but fewer discontinuations due to adverse events than calcium channel blockers, but the authors did not report results for each beta blocker separately.

-1c.
+Key Question 1c.
 For adult patients who have undergone coronary artery bypass grafting, do beta blockers differ in efficacy?